 14. Die Hard was Alan Rickman's feature film debut.

 Though Rickman may have played the part of Hans as cool as the other side of the pillow, it was actually his first role in a feature film.

 And not just once, but on a few different occasions.
 His reason was that the material just seemed too dark and cynical for him.
-“The original screenplay was a grim terrorist movie,” McTiernan recalled to Empire magazine earlier this year.
+“The original screenplay was a grim terrorist movie,” McTiernan told Empire magazine in 2014.
 “On my second week working on it, I said, 'Guys, there's no part of terrorism that's fun.
 Robbers are fun bad guys.
 Let's make this a date movie.’
 And they had the courage to do it.”

 In the original script, the action in Die Hard takes place over a three-day span, but McTiernan—inspired by Shakespeare’s A Midsummer Night’s Dream—insisted that it be condensed into a single evening.